Entry into this course is based on an applicant’s previous study, demonstrated knowledge and skills, and/or work history.

-- English is your primary language and you have attended and satisfactorily completed at least six years of continuous primary and secondary education taught and assessed in English in one of the recognised countries*, including at least two years between years 7 and 12
+English is your primary language and you have attended and successfully completed at least five years (full-time equivalent) continuous education taught and assessed solely in English, in a recognised country* that is a combination of:

 * Recognised countries include: Australia, United Kingdom, Canada, New Zealand, Republic of Ireland, South Africa or the United States of America.

 If you do not meet the above English language requirement, then you must to provide evidence that you have undertaken one of the following approved English Language Tests in the last 2 years, and have met the minimum scores required.

 - International English Language Testing System – (IELTS academic module) (minimum score of 7 overall and 7 in each of the four components)

 - Occupational English test – OET (Minimum score of B in each of the four components)

 - Pearson test of English academic – PTE Academic (minimum overall score of 65 and a minimum of 65 in each of the 4 components)

 - Test of English as a foreign language internet-based test – TOEFL (minimum total score of 94 and minimum 24 for listening, 24 for reading, 27 for writing and 23 for speaking)

 Refer to the AHPRA website to view the requirements in detail, including the number of test sittings you can undertake.